Backlash (2020)

-The 2020 Backlash was the 15th Backlash professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event aired on June 14, 2020, with all the matches taking place at the WWE Performance Center in Orlando, Florida.
+The 2020 Backlash was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 15th Backlash and was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The event aired on June 14, 2020, with all of the matches taking place at the WWE Performance Center in Orlando, Florida.
 While the majority of the event aired live, the main event match between Edge and Randy Orton was pre-recorded on June 7.
-It was the first Backlash event held since 2018 and the final to be titled "Backlash"; the 2021 event renamed the event series to "WrestleMania Backlash".
+It was the first Backlash event held since 2018 and the final to be titled "Backlash" until 2023; the 2021 and 2022 events renamed the event series to "WrestleMania Backlash".

 The event was originally scheduled to take place in Kansas City, Missouri; however, the event had to be relocated due to the COVID-19 pandemic.
 Like WWE's other shows since mid-March, Backlash was moved to the WWE Performance Center, though unlike the previous shows, Backlash was not announced until after the start of the pandemic, which made it WWE's first PPV event to be announced during the pandemic.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Randy Orton defeated Edge in what WWE billed as "The Greatest Wrestling Match Ever."
+In the main event, Randy Orton defeated Edge in what WWE billed as "The Greatest Wrestling Match Ever".
 In the penultimate match, Drew McIntyre defeated Bobby Lashley to retain Raw's WWE Championship.
-Other prominent matches included Braun Strowman defeating The Miz and John Morrison in a Handicap match to retain SmackDown's Universal Championship and Sheamus defeated Jeff Hardy.
+In other prominent matches, Braun Strowman defeated The Miz and John Morrison in a handicap match to retain SmackDown's Universal Championship and Sheamus defeated Jeff Hardy.

 Production

 Background

-Backlash is a pay-per-view (PPV) and WWE Network event that was established by WWE in 1999.
+Backlash is a recurring professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with the event's revival in 2016.
 In 2019, Backlash was originally scheduled to be held in June, however, it was canceled and replaced by a one-off PPV called Stomping Grounds.
 Backlash was then reinstated for June 2020.
-It was the 15th Backlash and featured wrestlers from the Raw and SmackDown brands.
+It was the 15th Backlash and featured wrestlers from the Raw and SmackDown brand divisions.
+The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.